fadri14/TimeAppTracker/README.md

   -u, --update      launch update
   --add             add a application
   --del             delete a application
-  -d, --daydata     recover data from a day
+  -q, --query       to retrieve data either for a day's info with [daydata] or
-  -a, --app         retrieve data from an application --date            select the date of the retrieved data, foramt : YYYY-mm-dd -n, --number      select the number of day of the retrieved data -r, --reverse     inverts the result for an application -h, --help, help  display usage information
+                    an application's info with [app-<name>] --date            select the date of the retrieved data, foramt : YYYY-mm-dd. you can also use keywords such as yesterday, last_week or a day of the week (monday…).
+  -n, --number      select the number of day of the retrieved data -r, --reverse     inverts the result for an application -h, --help, help  display usage information